-The mountains of Montana are a spectacular sight to see.
+The mountains of Montana are a spectacular sight to see, winter or summer.
 I truly believe that being up in the mountains can change your perspective on life, on what is important.
 There’s something about being around these masses of land so huge that can make a person feel so small, helping to put our minor problems into perspective.

 Even if you aren’t a huge fan of horses, going riding while in Montana is a fantastic activity to enjoy the outdoors and explore the trails.
 We booked a trail ride with Jake’s Horses in Big Sky, and it was an incredible experience riding along the mountains.
 It’s such a relaxing way to get out into nature, and it’s excellent for beginners or experienced horse riders alike.